 VF, VHF, and UHF

-High frequency, very high frequency, and ultra high frequency are different names used to describe the different bird’s eye view section in the radio spectrum.
+High frequency (HF), very high frequency (VHF), and ultra-high frequency (UHF) are all used to describe the different sections in the radio spectrum.

-The range of your ham radio is decided upon the following factors:
+The range of your handheld ham radio depends on the following factors:

 - Urban vs rural